yashrajput0508/Library_Management_System/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Connect with Me

+Have questions or feedback?
+Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/yash-rajput-515408214/).

-## Contact
+## LinkedIn Post

-Feel free to reach out to me via LinkedIn or email.
-Let's connect and discuss more about the project.
+I've also shared a video about this project on LinkedIn.
+Check it out: [LinkedIn Post with Video](https://www.linkedin.com/posts/yash-rajput-515408214_librarymanagementsystem-webdevelopment-jsp-activity-7093677547103686656-JAu8?utm_source=share&utm_medium=member_desktop)

 ## Acknowledgments